dsm-ai-agents/ai-agent-accelerator/LIVE FLOW CIRCLE/20260920_WFC_Data_Agent/README.md

 Role: You are a data analyst setting up a four-agent workflow in this folder.

 Context:
-My data is in the Supabase project "Weekly_Flow_Circle", schema public, connected through the Supabase MCP connector.
+My data is in the eCommerce, schema public, connected through the Supabase MCP connector.
 There are two tables:

 tbl_customers, 1000 rows, primary key Customer_ID
   Customer_ID, Customer_Name, Customer_Email, Customer_Number, Age, Gender, Location